 Philadelphia’s $500 million Rebuild program could produce a practice that increases the investment in businesses owned by minorities, women or businesses owned by people with disabilities.

-The project is Philadelphia’s $500 million initiative to improve facilities at parks, libraries and recreation centers around the city.
+The project aims to improve facilities at parks, libraries and recreation centers around the city.

 At a community informational meeting yesterday at Martin Luther King Recreation Center, Rebuild leaders stressed the project’s plans to increase diversity.
 Of the more than 30 people who attended the meeting, half owned businesses that the Rebuild program is hoping to target.